 Agency Configuration Changes

-When an agency wants to add something – workstations, MDT’s, CAD system interfaced with the TLETS system, the CJIS Security Office will apply the rules in the CJIS Security Policy.
+When an agency wants to add something - workstations, MDT’s, CAD system interfaced with the TLETS system, the CJIS Security Office will apply the rules in the CJIS Security Policy.
+This includes changes to incorporate cloud services or adding connections such as Livescan or other devices which may process CJI.
 If it’s a major change, we will visit the agency first and then inform IT that the changes are authorized.
 If it is a minor change, the CJIS Security Office will review the additional issues caused by the change with the agency and then inform IT that the changes are authorized.
 For a major change, we may schedule a follow up visit in the 30 to 60 day time frame following the new equipment implementation.
 A network diagram may be needed for changes.

 Non-Satellite Based Computing Device Instructions